MariemKsontini/Orange-Summer-Challenge/README.md

 -   Unit tests or integration tests to ensure the reliability of your code.
 -   Deployment of the application to a hosting service, such as Heroku or AWS.

-## Evaluation

-Your exam solution will be evaluated based on the following criteria:

--   Correct implementation of the required features.
--   Code quality, organization, and adherence to best practices.
--   Proper error handling and validation.
--   User interface design and user experience.
--   Use of Git for version control, including meaningful commit messages.

-Feel free to ask any questions if you need clarification on any aspect of the exam.

-Good luck with your exam!